ISL 2020-21: Juan Ferrando - We will have a good game against NorthEast United | Goal.com

 "Every game depends on a lot of details.
 Our philosophy is the same - to build the game and create space for positional attack.
 Sometimes, it depends on the moments, the minute of the game or substitutions.
 I'm very happy about the way the players are working and it's more or the less the same for the opponents.
 They (NorthEast) have very good players and are very aggressive in one against one.
 I think we will have a very good game on Monday."

-FC Goa's Spanish centre-back Ivan Gonzalez has expressed the disappointment of the loss to Mumbai City will spur them on when they face the NorthEast United challenge.
-He also mentioned taht FC Goa's style of play was best seen against Bengaluru when they came back from two goals down to earn a point.
+FC Goa's Spanish centre-back Ivan Gonzalez has expressed the disappointment of the loss to Mumbai City ahead of the NorthEast United challenge.
+He also mentioned that FC Goa's style of play was best seen against Bengaluru when they came back from two goals down to earn a point.

-his awe about the standard of the competition in the league that he has experienced and feels that FC Goa have showed their overall capabilities on the pitch in both their games so far.

 "For me, the experience is very good because I think the level of the league is very good with Indian and foreign players.
 In the last two games, we have faced some of the best teams of the league and we competed very well.